louismrose/correlations/README.md

 This assumes two text files called phrases.txt and words.txt in the correlations directory, and prints the correlations to STDOUT.
 Each line of phrases.txt and words.txt must contain a frequency (number) followed by a phrase / word (string).
 See above for exemplar phrases and words.

+## Thresholds

+Passing a threshold argument causes the script to ignore phrases that contain a word with a frequency less than the threshold:

+    ./correlations.sh -threshold 5 phrases.txt words.txt

+The above command will ignore all phrases containing words that occur less than 5 times (according to words.txt)

 Copyright &copy; 2010 [Louis Rose](http://www.cs.york.ac.uk/~louis), released under the MIT license